tomcyber2022/CPU-scheduler/README.md

 ### **Aging**
 - Processes have a priority that increases as they wait in the queue.
 This increased priority can be a function of waiting time or other criteria.
 Over time, even low-priority processes become high-priority, ensuring they eventually get CPU time.
 The scheduler uses the updated priorities to decide which process to run next.

-These descriptions provide a summary of the internal mechanisms and decisions made by each CPU scheduling algorithm.

 CPU scheduler with frontend for inputs and outputs